 And another saying “Practice what you preach.”

-If you learnt how to drive and really understood.
+If you learned how to drive and really understood it.
 You won’t find it hard to teach another person.
-This way while teaching others You will also naturally be internalizing whatever you learnt when you teach it to someone else.
+This way while teaching others you will also naturally be internalizing whatever you learned when you teach it to someone else.

 ”But if you can’t explain something to a child you don’t understand it yourself”.Pick any random thing you think you know very well and try explaining it to a child.
 But if you cannot or a child cannot understand it, then neither do you really understand it yourself